Wrecking yard: Operation

 When an automobile is severely damaged, has malfunctioned beyond repair, or is not worth the repair, the owner may sell it to a junkyard.
 In some cases, when the car has become disabled in a place where derelict cars are not allowed to be left, the car owner will pay the wrecker to haul the car away.
 Salvage yards also buy most of the wrecked, derelict, and abandoned vehicles that are sold at auction from police impound storage lots, and often buy vehicles from insurance tow yards as well.

-The salvage yard will usually tow the vehicle from the location of its purchase to the yard, but occasionally vehicles are driven in.
+A salvage yard offering car removal services, allowing individuals to dispose of their old, non-functional vehicles responsibly, will usually tow the vehicle from the location of its purchase to the yard, but vehicles can be driven in.
 At the salvage yard, the automobiles are typically arranged in rows, often stacked on top of one another.
-Some yards keep inventories in their offices, as to the usable parts in each car, as well as the car's location in the yard.
+Some yards keep inventories in their offices, listing the usable parts in each car, as well as the car's location in the yard.
 Many yards have computerized inventory systems.
-About 75% of any given vehicle can be recycled and used for other goods.
+About 75% of a vehicle can be recycled and used for other purposes.

-In recent years it is becoming increasingly common to use satellite part finder services to contact multiple salvage yards from a single source.
-In the 20th century, these were call centres that charged a premium rate for calls and compiled a facsimile that was sent to various salvage yards so they could respond directly if the part was in stock.
+It is becoming increasingly common to use satellite part finder services to contact a number of salvage yards from a single source.
+In the 20th century, they were call centres that charged a premium rate for calls and compiled a facsimile that was sent to various salvage yards so they could respond directly if the part was in stock.
 Many of these are now Web-based with requests for parts being e-mailed instantly.

-Often parts for which there is high demand are removed from cars and brought to the salvage yard's warehouse.
-Then a customer who asks for a specific part can obtain it immediately, without having to wait for the salvage yard employees to remove that part.
-Some salvage yards expect customers to remove the part themselves (known as "self-service yards"), or allow this at a substantially reduced price compared to having the junkyard's staff remove it.
-This style of the yard is often referred to as a "You Pull It" yard.
+Often parts for which there is high demand are removed from cars and brought to the salvage yard's warehouse, so a customer who asks for a specific part can obtain it immediately, without having to wait for the salvage yard employees to remove that part.
+Some salvage yards expect customers to remove the part themselves (known as "self-service yards"), or allow that to be done at a substantially reduced price compared to having the junkyard's staff remove it.
+That style of the yard is often referred to as a "You Pull It" yard.